OldePSN00b/pdqdi-updater/README.md

 This seems to work correctly.
-I'm wondering if there's any way to automate opening the programs after upgrade so the database can update.
-Might look at that later.
+Got the program automation in for DB update.
+Be nice if the DB updated after software upgrade without having to launch the console once.